 Sure, you need change at the top.
 You wish to see that the top leadership takes things seriously and that they are on the path of change.
 It may be that they themselves have declared these intentions, conscious of the importance of their role modelling.
 If it goes that way, bingo!
 But sometimes it doesn’t.

 There is a spectrum of leadership-at-the-top behaviours.
 On one end: total support, clear leadership and a pristine role model with high awareness of the importance of their behaviours.
-At the other end of the spectrum: total blockage, lack of support and unhelpful behaviours that jeopardize change efforts made in many other parts of the organisation.
+At the other end of the spectrum: total blockage, lack of support and unhelpful behaviours that jeopardize change efforts made in many other parts of the organization.
 Success at that end of the spectrum happens despite leadership, not because of it.
 And there are, of course, situations in between!

 Conventional wisdom says that there is a good correlation between top leadership and changes, but reality tells us that it is not often the case.
 Good, significant transformations take place with middle of the road leadership teams, and, vice versa, declared excellent and high performance leadership teams may work very well between them but have not managed to ‘touch’ the other 14975 people.